 3. Give chest compressions (below).
 Lean forward so that your shoulders are directly over the patient’s chest and press down on the chest about two inches.
 Release the pressure, but not your hands, and let the chest come back up.

 Repeat to give 30 compressions at a rate of 100 compressions per minute.
 Not sure what that really means?
 Push to beat of the Bee Gees song “Stayin’ Alive” (watch the video below to see this in action).
+(These are 50 secrets nurses wish they could tell you.)

 Note: The American Heart Association recommends Hands-Only CPR (CPR without rescue breaths, which are detailed below) for people suffering out-of-hospital cardiac arrest.
 According to the AHA, only about 39 percent of people who experience an out of hospital cardiac arrest get immediate help before professional help arrives; doing Hands-Only CPR may be more comfortable than doing rescue breaths for some bystanders and make it more likely that they take action.